SRP’s Sustainable Portfolio set a goal for the company to meet 20% of its retail energy requirements through sustainable resources by 2020.

 - Paid over $150 million in solar incentives to approximately 20,000 customers from August 2004 through April 2019

-- Paid $230 million since May of 2008 in energy efficiency incentives to customers, resulting in nearly 3.2 million megawatt-hours saved
+- Paid $235 million in energy efficiency incentives to customers since May 2008, resulting in more than 19 million mega-watt hours saved

 - Saw an overall 2.19% annual incremental energy savings exceeding the 2% target as a result of energy efficiency programs

 |Commercial demand-side management||1,587,546|

 |Total Energy Efficiency||3,196,624|

 |Total sustainable portfolio - Megawatt-hours||5,585,153|